jyidiego/raxcloud_queue_demo/README.md

 Rackspace Cloud Queue Demo
 ===================

 A simple demo of the rackspace cloud queues.
-This demo uses docker to setup the environment.
-You just need to run:
+This particular demo shows a simple work queue (Producer/Consumer or transactional job queue).
+To setup this demo run:

 producer: